PeterCamilleri/ruby_sscanf/README.md

 leading '0x' or '0X'.
 * [chars] - Scan for a contiguous string of characters in the set [chars].
 * [^chars] - Scan for a contiguous string of characters not in the set [^chars]
+* /regex/ - Scan for a string matching the regular expression.
+This may be followed by one or more optional flags.
+Supported flags are i, m, and x.

 ## Examples
 Here are a few exmaples of the sscanf method in action.